kgroat/react-ionic-pwa-starter/README.md

 If you want to use a specific AWS profile to deploy, simply specify the `AWS_PROFILE` environment variable:
 * `AWS_PROFILE='myProfile' npm run serverless:dev`

+To run a production build using `serverless offline`, run:
+* `npm run serverless:offline`

 ## Project Secrets